Contact

 Iron Sponsors: Souder, Miller & Associates; Los Alamos Nat'l Labs

 RO has become the "Go-to" for treating water, but what happens to the brine concentrate after RO treatment?
 In water-scarce areas, such as the arid desert southwestern US, disposing of the waste is a significant issue that often causes engineers to avoid RO.
-This issue affects a wide range of communities and industries, including large cities, small communities, tortilla factories, tile manufacturers, etc.
+Small communities and manufacturers are most affected.

 El Paso Electric Co.
 Solar Modules and Cooling Towers